google/go-containerregistry/cmd/gcrane/README.md

 gcr.io/google-containers/busybox:latest
 ```

-And it's also available with a shell, which uses the `debug` tag
+And it's also available with a shell, at the `:debug` tag:

 ```sh
 docker run --rm -it --entrypoint "/busybox/sh" gcr.io/go-containerregistry/gcrane:debug
 ```

+Tagged debug images are available at `gcr.io/go-containerregistry/gcrane/debug:[tag]`.